graphile/crystal/postgraphile/website/postgraphile/production.md

 should also work for Now.sh or any other service: https://devcenter.heroku.com/articles/amazon-rds

-It is recommended that you use the `--no-ignore-rbac` (or `ignoreRBAC: false` in the library).
-It inspects the RBAC (GRANT / REVOKE) privileges in the database and reflects these in your GraphQL schema.
+By default `PgRBACPlugin` is enabled which inspects the RBAC (GRANT / REVOKE) privileges in the database and reflects these in your GraphQL schema.
 As is GraphQL best practices, this still only results in one GraphQL schema (not one per user), so it takes the user account you connect to PostgreSQL with (from your connection string) and walks all the roles that this user can become within the database, and uses the union of all these permissions.
-Using this flag is recommended, as it results in a much leaner schema that doesn't contain functionality that you can't actually use.
+Using this plugin is recommended, as it results in a much leaner schema that doesn't contain functionality that you can't actually use.
+You can, however, disable it via `disablePlugins: ['PgRBACPlugin']`.

+## Database Latency

+PostGraphile needs to issue queries to your database.
+For a transaction this might be multiple statements (`begin`, `set local ...`, `select ...`, `commit`) and each of these requires a roundtrip to the database.
+Thus the latency between your database and your PostGraphile server can easily be multiplied.
+If your database is in London but your PostGraphile server is in Tokyo then the ~300ms roundtrip time times 4 is a base latency that users will see of 1.2 seconds, no matter how fast your queries actually are.

+Run PostGraphile in the same city as your database, preferably in the same data centre.

-### Common Middleware Considerations
+## Common Middleware Considerations

 In a production app, you typically want to add a few common enhancements, e.g.